alphagov/govuk-developer-docs/source/manual/rebooting-machines.html.md

 ## Rebooting MySQL master and slave machines

-Unless there are urgent updates to apply, these machines should not be rebooted during working hours.
+Unless there are urgent updates to apply, these machines should not be rebooted during working hours in production.
 Applications write to the masters and read from the slaves (with the exception of the slave within the DR environment).

 If urgently required applications can have their database configuration amended by editing the relevant configuration in